 Updated Streetscapes Walking the streets and sidewalks of Prairie Village with our dogs over these last 11 years, we’ve seen a lot of age and deterioration.
 I plan to work with Public Works to understand the prioritization and timeline for repairs.
 To advocate for a faster timeline and find a way to fund the repair and replacement of many of our worst curbs and sidewalks to make them safer and more inviting to strollers, tricycles, runners, seniors, and more.
 Creating more desirable walking areas encourages walking to improve personal health, reduces our environmental footprint, and leads to a more socially active community… all desired outcomes of the PV Bike-Ped Plan which I look forward to helping shape and seeing through to completion.

 Proactive Two-Way Communication Elected representatives should be punctual to meetings and actively engaged in conversations on all issues brought before Council.
 Proactive communication is crucial, because it not only keeps citizens aware of what’s happening in the city, but it also keeps the door open for two-way communication and feedback.
-As I’ve been demonstrating for months already, I will update you at least twice a month with Council activities and City updates, and be available to listen to your concerns and issues as well.
+As I’ve been demonstrating for months already, I will update you at least twice a month with Council activities and City updates, post regularly on social media platforms, and be available to listen to your concerns and issues as well.
 So, let’s stay in touch!